 However, the vendor ES&S is actively working to overcome the issues that were raised during the certification process and is already in conversation again with the NY State Board of Elections to have the system certified.
 Additionally there are other voting systems being marketed, and even in use here in New York that have the same security issues.

-So the next step in protecting New York voters is to pass legislation to permanently ban hybrid voting machines with a shared paper path from being used in the state.
+Legislation was proposed to permanently ban hybrid voting machines with a shared paper path from being used in the state.
 It passed the NY Senate, but it did not pass the NY Assembly.